okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 After you complete this step, whenever a user is assigned to the integration in Okta, the following requests are made against the SCIM server:

 * Determine if the User object already exists.
 Okta uses the unique `externalId` value stored on the object's profile SCIM server for object comparison.
-* If the User isn't found on the SCIM server, create the User
+* If the User isn't found on the SCIM server, create the User.
 * If the User is found on the SCIM server, but the Okta account is not active, activate the User in Okta.
 * If the User is found on the SCIM server and the Okta account is active, update the SCIM User object from the Okta profile using the unique `externalId` value returned from the SCIM database.